dotnet/csharpstandard/standard/classes.md

 In either case, the constraint may involve any of the type parameters of the associated type or method declaration as part of a constructed type, and may involve the type being declared.

 Any class or interface type specified as a type parameter constraint shall be at least as accessible ([§7.5.5](basic-concepts.md#755-accessibility-constraints)) as the generic type or method being declared.

+For class and interface type constraints, if the nullable annotation context is enabled, and the constraint includes `?`, a type argument used for the type parameter shall be a nullable or non-nullable reference type.
+If the nullable annotation context is disabled, the `?` shall be ignored, and a message to that effect shall be generated.
+If the nullable annotation context is enabled, and the constraint does not include `?`, a type argument used for the type parameter shall be a non-nullable reference type.
+If the nullable annotation context is disabled, a type argument used for the type parameter shall be a nullable or non-nullable reference type.

+For a parameter type type constraint, if the nullable annotation context is enabled, and the constraint includes `?`, a type argument used for the type parameter shall be a value type or a non-nullable reference type.
+If the nullable annotation context is disabled, the `?` shall be ignored, and a message to that effect shall be generated.
+If the nullable annotation context is enabled, and the constraint does not include `?`, a type argument used for the type parameter shall be a non-nullable reference type.
+If the nullable annotation context is disabled, a type argument used for the type parameter shall be a nullable or non-nullable reference type.

+The nullability of a type argument or of a constraint does not impact whether the type satisfies the constraint.
+However, if the type argument does not satisfy the nullability requirements of the constraint, a warning shall be generated.

 A type specified as a *type_parameter* constraint shall satisfy the following rules: